eugenielai/eugenielai.github.io/posts/reviews.md

 * Negative reviews by competitors
 * Positive reviews by producers
 * Incentivized reviews by customers

 As a method of review manipulation, incentivized reviews are posted by consumers who received incentives from the product seller for the purchased product.
 Some common incentives include free products, product discounts, promotion coupons, and cash backs.

 In an effort to keep bias out of the review process, on October 6, 2016, Amazon announced to ban all incentivized reviews across the platform.
 I want to examine whether review policy bans can reduce review manipulation on online platforms by answering:
-* Did the ban on incentivized reviews have an impact on review manipulation?
+* **Question:** Did the ban on incentivized reviews have an impact on review manipulation?
 Specifically, did the ban change the nature and number of incentivized reviews?
-* **Hypothesis**: After the policy ban, there are more incentivized reviews.
-In addition, the characteristics of incentivized reviews also become more similar to natural reviews'
+* **Hypothesis:** After the policy ban, there are more incentivized reviews.
+In addition, the characteristics of incentivized reviews also become more similar to natural reviews'.

 I will be using difference-in-difference and fixed effects to capture the impact of the policy ban on incentivized reviews.

 ## Data